ivanapinto/ivanapinto.github.io/README.md

       </li>

       <li>
         <strong>Appearance:</strong> Style your buttons with CSS to visually convey that they are clickable.
-This could include styling like color changes on hover/focus and adding borders
+This could include styling like color changes on hover/focus and adding borders.
       </li>
     </ul>